• Skip to primary navigation

 Catarata del Toro

-This area rains quite a bit so if you visit May – December, come prepared with your rain gear and set aside a few hours for this waterfall so you can wait and see if the weather clears up if it’s raining when you arrive.
+This area rains quite a bit so if you visit May – December, come prepared with your rain gear.
 When we visited end of June, it was really rainy in the morning but cleared up a bit before noon.

 The walk down has many steps so take your time and go slow walking back up.
 There are a lot of nice view points of the waterfall from the top so take all day to enjoy this gorgeous area in Costa Rica.

-If you want to hike a little bit more, definitely check out the Blue Falls of Costa Rica.
+If you want to hike a little bit more, check out the Blue Falls of Costa Rica.
 It is owned by the same people of Catarata del Toro so you can see both in one day!
+SO worth it.

-Today you will visit the Nauyaca Waterfalls, one of the most impressive waterfalls in Costa Rica.
+One of those days will be dedicated to the Nauyaca Waterfalls, one of the most impressive waterfalls in Costa Rica.
 The waterfall entrance is about a 40 minute drive from Manuel Antonio.

 10 days in costa rica - Nauyaca waterfalls